Sometimes beverages are spilled on patios, or mildew, moss and white salt spots develop (especially when located in shade or humid environments).

 Moss, Mildew, Mold & Algae:

-- Brush well with a stiff bristle broom, moisten cement with clear water.
-Spray with a bleach & water solution (4 parts water, 1 part bleach), leave for about 10 minutes then scrub with a hot soap & water solution.
-Rinse well with clear water.
+- Sweep well with a stiff bristle broom then moisten cement.
+Spray with a solution of 4 parts water, 1 part bleach, wait for about 10 minutes then scrub with hot soapy water.
+Rinse well.

 - Chlorine bleach can be used but will affect surrounding plant life, use oxygen bleach if available.

-- Add a 1/2 cup of powdered laundry detergent to the pail of water & bleach if stains are especially stubborn.
+- Add a 1/2 cup of powdered laundry detergent to the pail if things are especially stubborn.

-- Moisten slightly with water then squeeze fresh lemon juice over the spot (saturating it completely).
-Let set for 5 minutes then scrub with a brush.
-Let set for another 5 minutes then rinse off with clear water.
+- Moisten slightly then squeeze fresh lemon juice over the spot (saturating it completely).
+Let set for 5 minutes then scour with a brush.
+Let set for another 5 minutes then rinse off.
 Repeat if needed.

-- Vinegar: Pour white household vinegar over area and proceed as above for lemon juice.
+- Vinegar: Pour over area and proceed as above for lemon juice.

 Doing mechanical work on the driveway is convenient but lay down protective covering first if possible (tarps or sheets of cardboard will do the trick).
 If you’ve had an oil spill, cover as soon as possible with sand, kitty litter, table salt or talcum powder to soak up as much of the oil as possible (and prevent it from seeping deeper into the concrete or cement).
 Leave for 24 hours, sweep clear then proceed with one of the methods below:

-- Option #1: Moisten spot with water, squirt a bit of liquid dish detergent directly on top then scrub with a brush.
-Rinse with water.
+- Option #1: Wet the splotch then squirt a bit of liquid dish detergent directly on top then scour with a brush.
+Rinse.
 Repeat if needed.

 - Option #2: Scrub with mineral spirits then top with cat litter to dry overnight.

-- Option #3: Apply TSP (trisodium phosphate) & water solution (1 cup tsp per gallon of water) and leave for about 20 minutes.
-Scrub then rinse with clear water.
+- Option #3: Combine 1 cup TSP (trisodium phosphate) & one gallon water, apply and leave for about 20 minutes.
+Scrub then rinse.